davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 ## Asynchrony is viral

-Once you go async, all of your callers **MUST** be async, there's no good way gradually migrate callers to be async.
-It's all or nothing.
+Once you go async, all of your callers **SHOULD** be async, since efforts to be async amount to nothing unless the entire callstack is async.
+In many cases, being partially async can be worse than being entirely synchronous.
+Therefore it is best to go all in, and make everything async at once.

 ❌ **BAD** This example uses the `Task.Result` and as a result blocks the current thread to wait for the result.
 This is an example of [sync over async](#avoid-using-taskresult-and-taskwait).